 At nap, cots will be six feet apart, and students will lay head toe, alternating to decrease the spread of germs.
-Nap items are allowed (pillow, blankets, stuffed animals), but are to be sent home daily for cleaning.
+Nap items are allowed (pillow, blankets, stuffed animals) and can stay in the chid's nap bag at school for the duration of the week. but are to be sent home daily for cleaning.
 These items are ONLY allowed to be used during nap time and while the child is on his/her cot.